sujaygarlanka/sujaygarlanka/content/projects/quadruped-locomotion.md

 x[k+3] = A_{mpc}x[k+2] + B_{mpc}u[k+2] \\
 $$

-Turning the above into a matrix equation results in the equation below where $X$ is matrix of the states and the control inputs at each timestep.
+Turning the above into a matrix equation results in the equation below where $X$ is a matrix of the states and the control inputs at each timestep.

 $$
 X =